SFBBGroup/Ab-SELDON/README.md

+# Ab-SELDON
+Antibody Structural Enhancement Leveraging Diversity for Optimization of iNteractions

-# Ab-SELDON: Leveraging Diversity Data for an Efficient Automated Computational Pipeline for Antibody Design
+Paper: Ab-SELDON: Leveraging Diversity Data for an Efficient Automated Computational Pipeline for Antibody Design

 ## Abstract

-[TBA]

-## Description

-Antibody Structural Enhancement Leveraging Diversity for Optimization of iNteractions This is an automated pipeline for antibody de novo design and/or optimization.
-[TBA]
+The utilization of predictive tools has become increasingly prevalent in the development of biopharmaceuticals, reducing the time and cost of research.
+However, most methods for computational antibody design are hampered by their reliance on scarcely available antibody structures, potential for immunogenic modifications, and a restricted exploration of the paratope's potential chemical and conformational space.
+We propose Ab-SELDON, a modular and easily customizable antibody design pipeline capable of iteratively optimizing an antibody-antigen (Ab-Ag) interaction in five different modification steps, including CDR and framework grafting, and mutagenesis.
+The optimization process is guided by diversity data collected from millions of publicly available human antibody sequences.
+This approach enhanced the exploration of the chemical and conformational space of the paratope during computational tests involving the optimization of an anti-HER2 antibody.
+Optimization of another antibody against Gal-3BP stabilized the Ab-Ag interaction in molecular dynamics simulations.
+Tests with SKEMPI’s Ab-Ag mutations also demonstrated the pipeline’s ability to correctly identify the effect of most mutations.

 ## Installation